-The bruising around the neck and pectorals is consistent with entanglement with some type of rope.
-The air embolisms on the tissue surface of the right lung are consistent with suffocation/drowning.
+The bruising around the neck and pectorals is consistent with trauma caused by entanglement with some type of rope.
+The air embolisms on the tissue surface of the right lung were consistent with suffocation/drowning.

-Given these findings, and the lack of any other obvious causes of death, this animal is judged to have died as a result of entanglement (i.e. suffocation).
+Given these findings, and the lack of any other obvious causes of death, this animal was judged to have died from trauma caused by entanglement leading to suffocation.
 The excessive degenerative change of the liver, kidney and heart may be the result of a struggle at the time of death, raising the animal's internal body temperature while depleting the intracellular energy reserves.